StreisandEffect/streisand/documentation/modular_roles.md

 ```

 * `meta/main.yml` is used for declaring dependencies (e.g. on `ufw` for
   firewall rules).
 Nothing special there!

 * `tasks/main.yml` handles the base responsibilities of installing
   software/configs etc. and includes the subtask files: `docs.yml`,
   `firewall.yml` and `mirror.yml`.

 * `tasks/docs.yml` handles generating connection instructions for the service
   under its documentation root.

 * `tasks/firewall.yml` handles adding `ufw`/`iptables` rules as required by the
   service.

 * `tasks/mirror.yml` handles downloading client software to the service's mirror
   root and generating any required client install documentation.

-* `vars/main.yml` are the vars required for the service's configuration/etc.
+* `vars/main.yml` are the variables required for the service's configuration/etc.

-* `vars/mirror.yml` are mirror specific vars (client software versions, download
+* `vars/mirror.yml` are mirror-specific variables (client software versions,
-    URLs, expected hashes/signatures, etc)
+   download URLs, expected hashes/signatures, etc)

 For Shadowsocks, initially the `ufw` role was responsible for adding a firewall
 rule for the `shadowsocks-libev` port.
-This created a cross-role dependence
+This created a cross-role dependency
 where if the `shadowsocks` role was disabled the `ufw` role would open a port
-unnecessarily, or reference a var that didn't exist.
+unnecessarily, or reference a variable that didn't exist.

 To remove this cross-dependency the `shadowsocks` role was updated to declare
 a meta dependency on the generic firewall role (to ensure the package is
 installed and ready) in `meta/main.yml`.
 Then a `tasks/firewall.yml` subtask
 file was added that uses `ufw` to add the required rules.

-Similarly, initially the `streisand-mirror` role downloaded all of the
+Similarly, the initial `streisand-mirror` role downloaded all of the
 Shadowsocks clients for the mirror using a distinct tasks `.yml` with its own
-vars `.yml`.
+variables `.yml`.
 This made it fairly easy to move the mirror subtasks from
 `streisand-mirror/tasks/shadowsocks.yml` to
 `shadowsocks/tasks/mirror.yml` and `streisand-mirror/vars/shadowsocks.yml` to
 `shadowsocks/vars/mirror.yml`.
 Now the `shadowsocks` role can be responsible for
 preparing its own client mirror.

-Gateway & Mirror Indexes
+Gateway & Mirror Indices
 ------------------------------

 While the Gateway & Mirror documentation can be largely agnostic of which